 Enter, “some future project”.
 After storing these mirrors in my office for 2 years, I finally had a project for them!
 My husband was nice enough to help out and build frames for the mirrors to make them look a little more upscale.

 The last step was to add some decor.
 I didn’t want to crowd the room with a bunch of stuff – I wanted to keep it simple so the room maintained a clean and crisp feel.
 The best way to do that is to take items that actually have a function and turn them into decor pieces themselves.
 Like my resistance bands and towels.

 I used some old wooden framework pieces that we had removed from my dad’s dresser when I helped him renovate his bedroom furniture.
 Naturally I saved them for a future project (I craft, therefore I hoard).
 While I went with neutral tones for most of the room, I wanted a few pops of color so I decided to paint the wooden framework teal, then I installed some hooks on them to hold the bands and towels.

 I wanted some type of motivational phrase for the room and decided on this one.
 It’s made with a semi-permanent vinyl, so it’s easy to apply and more importantly easy to remove should I decide to change out the phrase some day.
 If you would like a custom decal for your wall, we can make them for you at Stencil, just email us!

 Last but not least, my husband and I built these honeycomb shelves as our main decor piece for the room.
 I just love how they turned out.
 I’m thinking of making them into a DIY@Home Craft Kit – what do you think?

-Finally got around to making a clock for my exercise room so I can look at it every 2 minutes and say “am I almost done yet?”.
-I really like how it turned out, but I think it’s one of those decor items that people are either going to love or hate, no in-between here folks.
+I finally got around to making a clock for my exercise room so I can look at it every 2 minutes and say “am I almost done yet?”.
+I really love how it turned out, but I think it’s one of those decor items that people are either going to love or hate.
+No in-between here folks.